Sealed-Work Drafting

 The transcription tax

 After every site visit, the same ninety minutes of typing.
-Different visit, different observations, same transcription — the part of the job no one billed for and everyone absorbed.
+Different visit, different observations, same transcription.
+The part of the job no one billed for and everyone absorbed.

 Review hours paid for typing